hzget/goblog/README.md

 #### if mysql and redis services are not available

-The user can run containers of goblog, mysql and redis.
+The user can run containers of goblog, mysql, redis and analysis.

 * run all containers with docker-compose.yaml:
-  * docker-compose up -d mysql
-  * docker-compose up -d redis
   * docker-compose up -d goblog

 * get goblog logs: